 Youngblood says she has felt the positive rush from the VR sessions up to a few days after.
-That effect has even crossed over to help in her career at Bryan Mayes’ Karate, where Youngblood works as a martial arts instructor.
+That effect has even crossed over to help in her career at Brian Mayes’ Karate, where Youngblood works as a martial arts instructor.

 YOUNGBLOOD: So is everybody feeling like a black belt today?

 Youngblood’s martial arts career aided in her recovery after losing her hand, and she even managed to earn her Third Degree Blackbelt as an amputee.
 But unlike her therapy options, VR games such as Beat Saber have helped her retain the muscle memory used in her life’s passion.

 YOUNGBLOOD: You forget about your aches and pains when you’re doing that, it’s just exciting and it’s fun.
 Doing mirror box therapy versus: “whoa look at the sword in my hand!”
 It’s a no brainer.